Available with Advanced license.

 Elevation can be derived when the image collection has a good amount of overlap to form the stereo pairs.
 Typical image overlap to produce point clouds is 80 percent forward overlap along a flight line and 60 percent overlap between flight lines, so that every location on the ground is covered by multiple images.
 It is often used in processing drone images, digital aerial images, or certain satellite images captured specifically for stereo applications.

-- Generate point cloud to construct stereo pairs from the image collection, in order to compute the point cloud.
+- Construct stereo pairs from the image collection to compute the point cloud.

 You can modify the default processing parameters, but you cannot remove a step.
-If you wish to perform a specific step, you can use the Custom wizard.
+If you wish to omit or perform a specific step, you can use the Custom wizard.